mk-Guvi/React-Learning/Readme.md

 when you have to update state based on previous state value,pass in a function  as argument of the regular object

+Event Handler Bindings Methods:

+1(refer EventBinding file):This Method  every update to the state will cause component to rerender this inturn will generate a new eventhandler for every renders ...for small apps the performance will not be affected and vice versa for big apps and for the components that contain nested child components.

+2:Arrow Function(refer EventBinding file):It is similar to the previous method that has some performance simplifications in some scenerios

+3:Binding Event handlers In Constructor(refer EventBinding file).

+4:Arrow Function As Class Property(refer EventBinding file):Not yet Released in React.Under Development